hl2199/PIcturizeTeX/README.md

 # PIcturizeTeX

 A native Mac app that turns LaTeX equations into pictures — SVG, PDF, and PNG.
 For use in your figures, presentations, and whatever else you may need it for.
 Live preview, easy drag and drop, quick menu bar access, customizable color and size.
+Inspired by `https://viereck.ch/latex-to-svg/`, but I wanted to make it local.
+Also has quick menu bar option for generation on the go!

 <img width="800" height="528" alt="Screenshot 2026-07-22 at 5 10 58 PM" src="https://github.com/user-attachments/assets/a090e9f4-8d2c-4fed-9fa5-f228fd6a62d7" />

-Also has a menu bar option that can be toggled on and off, for quick on-the-go generation with all the core features:

 <img width="779" height="542" alt="Screenshot 2026-07-22 at 5 47 56 PM" src="https://github.com/user-attachments/assets/79129ee4-d4e8-445b-a13d-7240fa91565d" />